KothaNikhil/FactoryManagement/SETUP.md

 - [x] Start the application
 - [x] See the Dashboard
 - [x] Navigate using the menu
-- [x] Add items in Items Master
+- [x] Add items in Items Managemet
-- [x] Add parties in Parties Master
+- [x] Add parties in Parties Managemet
 - [x] Record transactions
 - [x] View reports
 - [x] Export to Excel/CSV